Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 To avoid meeting up with a bear or moose, try making plenty of noise as you hike.
 Bobcats can be avoided by skipping night hikes, and you should always watch your step to avoid stepping on snakes.
 Carrying bear spray might also help you feel safer.

 Of course, you never want to approach or feed the wildlife.
-If an animal seems like it needs help, don’t touch it or approach it.
-Instead, call in a professional.
+If an animal seems like it needs help, don’t touch or approach it.
+Instead, call a ranger or animal control.